Maksim Gelman stabbing spree: Timeline of attacks

 Afterwards, Gelman abandoned DiCrescento's car just before 1:00 a.m. of February 12 and hailed a livery cab before stabbing its driver, Fitz Fullerton.
 He then approached another car with a couple inside and attacked the driver, Shelden Pottinger, stabbing him multiple times in the hand.
 He then stole Pottinger's vehicle and drove off in it.
 After boarding a northbound 3 train at 34th Street - Penn Station just after 8:00 a.m., he stabbed Joseph Lozito, a ticket seller at Lincoln Center.
 By this time, passengers recognized him from a newspaper article about his killing spree and notified authorities.

 According to the initial report, Gelman started banging on the door of a motorman's cab, demanding to be let in and claiming he was the police, at which point two police officers assigned to the manhunt did not let him in the cab.
 According to a January 2012 New York Times story, Gelman knocked on the train conductor's booth and identified himself as a police officer; when the door failed to open, he lunged at Lozito, stabbed him in the head and face.
-Lozito fought back and eventually took Gelman down to the ground, the NYC Police came to assist once Gelman was already on the ground; the two police officers then leapt from the conductor's booth and arrested Gelman.
+Lozito fought back and eventually took Gelman down to the ground, at which point two NYPD officers leapt from the conductor's booth and arrested Gelman.
 Lozito later found out the police knew Gelman was dangerous but did nothing to help him when he was being stabbed because they thought Gelman had a gun; they only acted to help once Gelman was already on the ground.

 Later Lozito claimed that officers Terrance Howell and Tamara Taylor hid in the motorman's cab while Lozito was engaging in a physical confrontation with Gelman and did not come out until he had disarmed Gelman and pinned him on the ground.
-Lozito later tried to sue the police for failing to intervene earlier (see details below).
+Lozito later tried to sue the police for failing to intervene earlier.